27 Festive Facts About Christmas Vacation

 22. RANDY QUAID IS THE THIRD COUSIN OF GENE AUTRY.

-Which may just sound like a random.
+Which may just sound like a random fact.
 But at the end of the film, when the police raid the Griswold home, the version of “Here Comes Santa Claus” being used is Autry’s.

 In the same scene, Ellen Griswold apologizes to Mrs. Shirley—the wife of Clark’s boss and Eddie’s kidnapping victim—assuring her that “This is our family's first kidnapping,” when, in fact, it is their second.
 At least the second that we know of: In the first Vacation film, the Griswolds force Lasky, the security guard at Wally World (played by John Candy), to open the park for them.